Are you panicking at the thought of helping your child eat at mealtimes?

-Whether your child has been first diagnosed with an eating disorder or has recently returned from a treatment center, you as a parent can help your child recover.
+Whether your child has just been diagnosed with an eating disorder or has recently returned from a treatment center, you as a parent can help your child recover.
 One of the best ways you can support your child or loved one during eating disorder treatment is through meal support, here are some tips to make it easier.

 Meal Support Guidance for Parents

 While this can be scary for parents, there is hope.
 Eating disorders are treatable illnesses.
-Parents are never the cause of an eating disorder, but they are part of the solution.
+Parents are never the cause of an eating disorder but they are part of the solution.
 One of the best ways parents can support their child in the recovery process is through meal support.

 What is Meal Support During Eating Disorder Treatment?